cakephp/docs/en/controllers.rst

     When using an array url in conjunction with requestAction() you must specify **all** parameters that you will need in the requested action.
 This includes parameters like ``$this->request->data``.
-In addition to passing all required parameters, named and pass parameters must be done in the second array as seen above.
+In addition to passing all required parameters, passed arguments must be done in the second array as seen above.